-In summary, Fig. 6 shows the opposing effects, often called a "tug of war", on the SPV of climate change manifested by BK-SIC decrease and other effects not specified here.
-Note that these other effects could also include potential effects of Arctic sea ice loss in regions other than the BK seas (McKenna et al., 2017; Sun et al., 2015).
-While a BK-SIC decrease accounts for all the projected ensemblemean SPV weakening even for a small assumed ce of 0.025, the effect not mediated by BK-SIC ranges from no change (for ce = 0.025) to a pronounced strengthening (for ce = 0.1).
+In summary, Fig. 6 shows the opposing effects, often called a 'tug-of-war', on the SPV of climate change manifested by BK-SIC decrease, and other effects not specified here.
+Note that these other effects could also include potential effects of Arctic sea ice loss in regions other than the BK Seas (McKenna et al., 2017; Sun et al., 2015).
+While BK-SIC decrease accounts for all the projected ensemble-mean SPV weakening even for a small assumed ce of 0.025, the effect not mediated via BK-SIC ranges from no change (for ce = 0.025) to a pronounced strengthening (for ce = 0.1).